Denis Gerstorf: Research

 Recent research of Gerstorf has documented worsening in multiple psychosocial factors such as loneliness for middle-aged adults in the US, comparing them to other countries as well as previous US generations.
 Comparable trends are evident in other areas of life, such as cognitive performance and physical health.

 Other topics in Gerstorf's research include the phenomenon of terminal decline, and the interplay of developmental processes across multiple time scales—from moment-to-moment changes throughout the day to broader trends spanning years and decades.
 This research has demonstrated significant and lasting influence of environmental and social factors on individual functioning and development.

 Recognition

-According to Google Scholar, Gerstorf's h-index is 71 and his i10-index is 219; his work has been cited over 19,000 times (as of October 2025).
-On ResearchGate, Gerstorf's h-index is 63.
-Following a ranking published by Stanford University, Gerstorf is among the 2% of the most influential scientists worldwide.